whym/dykfeed/README.md

 # Dykfeed

-This is a quick hack to provide [a "Did you know?" feed](http://feeds.feedburner.com/enwp/DidYouKnow) and make [a twitter bot](https://twitter.com/didyouknowwp) work.
+This is a quick hack to provide [a "Did you know?" feed](http://feeds.feedburner.com/enwp/DidYouKnow) and make [a bot](https://botsin.space/@DidYouKnowWp) work.

-## How to run
+## How to generate an RSS

-1. `pip install -r requirements.txt` or manually install the dependencies described in the file.
+1. Clone this repository.
+2. `docker build -t dykfeed . && docker run -it dykfeed`
-2. `python dykfeed.py --output rss.xml`
+3. `docker run dykfeed python dykfeed.py --output rss.xml`

+## How to run the bot

+1. See <https://mastodonpy.readthedocs.io/en/stable/> and save your authentication token.
+2. `docker run dykfeed env MASTODON_TOKEN=mastodon_token.txt python rss2m.py`